ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 Now that we have built our query, let’s jump to the next step.

-# Accessing the data defined by the query:
+# Accessing the data defined by the query

 Here is the code: